Newton's third law:

 Do I expect this to always work?
 Of course not.
 It's an ongoing process.
 Instead of intervening too early and meting out parental punishment from up high, by allowing them to experience and realize the natural consequences of their actions, my hope is they become more thoughtful, more considerate of each other's feelings in the future.

 Action.
 Reaction.
-I still expect fireworks, but hopefully they will diminish over time.
+I still expect fireworks, but hopefully they'll diminish over time.

-Or, this could all completely backfire.
+Or, this could completely backfire.
 Will let you know how it goes.

 Photo: Freeimages.com – bvasquez